pulp/plugin_template/README.md

   docs_test             Include a Travis build for testing the 'make html' command for sphinx docs.

+  plugin_app_label      Suppose our plugin is named 'pulp_test', then this is 'test'

+  plugin_camel          Suppose our plugin is named 'pulp_test', then this is 'PulpTest'

+  plugin_camel_short    Suppose our plugin is named 'pulp_test', then this is 'Test'

+  plugin_caps           Suppose our plugin is named 'pulp_test', then this is 'PULP_TEST'

+  plugin_caps_short     Suppose our plugin is named 'pulp_test', then this is 'TEST'

+  plugin_dash           Suppose our plugin is named 'pulp_test', then this is 'pulp-test'

+  plugin_dash_short     Suppose our plugin is named 'pulp_test', then this is 'test'

+  plugin_name           Suppose our plugin is named 'pulp_test', then this is 'pulp_test'

+  plugin_snake          Suppose our plugin is named 'pulp_test', then this is 'pulp_test'

   publish_docs_to_pulpprojectdotorg
                         Include a stage for publishing documentation to docs.pulpproject.org/<plugin_name>/.